 We have updated in-app guides and videos!

 In-app guides are selected using the ‘?’ button with a left-right swipe for multiple guide pages.
 We’ve updated these and added video guides for making the most of the apps.
 We feel this provides the best help for using our apps.

 We’ve also polished our recent upgrades so they shine.
 In all four apps, the list of tracks for each of the three samplers can be downloaded as setlists.
 Perform a setlist search for any of these names,

 “Classic Country Music”.

-You receive all the track definitions (in the “deferred” state) and you can choose at any time to download any of the audio tracks.
+You receive all the track definitions (in the “deferred” state), and you can choose to download any audio tracks at any time.

 Holds and Pushes – We recently added “whole-bar holds” and “eighth note pushes” to the detailed user-defined arrangement facilities.
 We find the holds particularly useful for those songs that require them.

 So those are the main changes for release 4.0.
-We are really happy with them.
+We are thrilled with them.
 We hope you are too.
-As always, please send your feedback to email@example.com.
+As always, please send your feedback to firstname.lastname@example.org.